x00tex/hackTheBox/Boxes/linux/Retired/crossFitTwo/README.md

 `dnschef` don't have dns rebinding feature but there is a python script on github [FakeDns](https://github.com/Crypt0s/FakeDns) that can help in this situation.

-Create confing file for `FakeDns` with a dns rebind rule.
+Create config file for `FakeDns` with a dns rebind rule.
 ```bash
 A ex-employees.crossfit.htb 127.0.0.1 2%10.10.15.71
 ```

-We add 2 before `%` that menas that server takes 2 request on IP `127.0.0.1` and then change IP to `10.10.15.71`.
+We add 2 before `%` that means that server takes 2 request on IP `127.0.0.1` and then change IP to `10.10.15.71`.

 And this time get request on http server and get reset link.